-The Missinaibi River begins at Missinaibi Lake, which is about 60 km northeast of Wawa and the Trans-Canada Highway.
+Location: The Missinaibi River begins at Missinaibi Lake, which is about 60 km northeast of Wawa and the Trans-Canada Highway.
 It flows north and northeast, passing underneath Highway 11.
 After more than 400 kilometres, the Missinaibi flows into the Moose River and ultimately empties in the James Bay.

 Traditional Territory: The Missinaibi River passes through the traditional territory of Anishinabewaki, Abitibiwinni Aki, Michif Piyii (Métis), Cree and Moose Cree (source).